Steve Roberts (Missouri politician): Circuit Attorney's office

+Missouri Legislature

-Roberts defeated three opponents during the 2016 Missouri House of Representatives District 77 Democratic primary.
+Roberts defeated three opponents during the 2016 Missouri House of Representatives District 77 Democratic primary and served 2 two-year terms.
 He ran unopposed in the General Election.
 Incumbent Roberts then defeated Kimberly-Ann Collins in his second Democratic primary on August 7, 2018, and won the General Election on November 6, 2018.
+While in the House, he was selected by his colleagues to serve as Chairman of the Missouri Legislative Black Caucus.